-M-LEEaD’s Community Engagement Core (CEC) Request for Applications — 2023 Partnership Development Grants
+M-LEEaD’s Community Engagement Core (CEC) Request for Application — 2024 Partnership Development Grants

-The Michigan Lifestage Environmental Exposures and Disease (M-LEEaD) Center Community Engagement Core (CEC) is now accepting applications for the 2023 Partnership Development Grant.
+The Michigan Lifestage Environmental Exposures and Disease (M-LEEaD) Center Community Engagement Core (CEC) is now accepting 2024 Partnership Development Grant applications.
 These small grants will support the development of new partnerships between researchers and community organizations working on environmental health and justice issues together in Detroit or Southeast Michigan more broadly.

 The Community Engagement Core (CEC) serves as a resource to increase awareness and understanding of environmental health research, and to further scientific collaboration among University of Michigan environmental health researchers and the communities involved.
 The CEC works to facilitate translation and dissemination of research in a way that is meaningful to all stakeholders, including community members in Detroit and Southeast Michigan as well as local, state, regional and national policy makers and public health decision makers charged with establishing regulations and policies regarding environmental exposures and health outcomes.

 The specific aims of the CEC are to:

 - Enhance, expand, and sustain partnerships with stakeholders (e.g., community-based organizations, environmental advocacy groups, and other local, state, regional partners) to translate and disseminate scientific findings on the role of environmental exposure in disease, and to increase understanding of community concerns among M-LEEaD Center members.

 - Facilitate communication between community members, policy makers, and public health decision makers and M-LEEaD members, in order to promote multidirectional dialogue and interaction amongst these groups to inform and guide M-LEEaD Center research that addresses the expressed needs of community and policy/decision making audiences.